 Route: Jurong Lake Gardens, Bukit Batok Nature Reserve, Hindhede Drive, Adam Road, Bishan-Ang Mo Kio Park, Sengkang Floating Wetlands, Punggol Waterway, Coney Island

-Now for those who’ve got a bit of experience under your belt, the next thing you might want to challenge yourself to is the 150KM Round Island Route.
+Now for those who’ve got a bit of experience under your belt, the next thing you might want to challenge yourself to is the 150km Round Island Route.
 Not for the faint of heart – or weak of quads – this takes you round the perimeter of Singapore, covering everything from West Coast Park and Lim Chu Kang, to Woodlands Waterfront and Lorong Halus Wetlands.

-Image credit: treknology3
+Image adapted from: treknology3

 Think of this as the mother of all cycling routes in Singapore.
 You’ll want to set aside a full day for this as the trip can take you anywhere between 10-14 hours.
-Alternatively, split the route into two or more days to complete.
+Alternatively, split the route into 2 or more days to complete.

 One thing you’ll need to know before starting is that segments of the route, such as the Lim Chu Kang stretch, have no PCNs so be prepared to go on the main road.
 Make sure you’ve got your bicycle mirrors attached and helmet on for safety!

 P.S.
-It’s also possible to walk the journey – read our article on walking the 150KM Round Island Route.
+It’s also possible to walk the journey – read our article on walking the 150km Round Island Route.

 Route (loop): Coney Island, Pasir Ris Park, Changi Beach, East Coast Park, Southern Ridges, West Coast Park, Jurong Lake Gardens, Lim Chu Kang, Sungei Buloh Wetland Reserve, Yishun, and back to Coney Island